liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 Follow these steps:

-1. As an administrator, select the following link, which will populate a help query in the admin center: [SharePoint Migration Throttle with 503](https://aka.ms/503MigrationThrottle).
+1. As an administrator, select the following link, which populates a help query in the admin center: [SharePoint Migration Throttle with 503](https://aka.ms/503MigrationThrottle).

 2. At the bottom of the pane, select **Contact Support**, and then select **New Service Request**.